weaveworks/scope/site/installing.md

 It is recommended that you run Scope natively in your Kubernetes cluster using the manifest generator service.

-The simplest way to get latest release of Scope deployed on a Kubernetes cluster:
+The simplest way to get the latest release of Scope deployed onto a Kubernetes cluster is the following:

 ```
 kubectl create -f 'https://scope.weave.works/k8s-gen/weavescope.json' --validate=false